VirtoCommerce/vc-docs/platform/developer-guide/docs/Extensibility/extending-dynamic-expression-tree.md

     ![Readmore](media/readmore.png){: width="25"} [Module Initialization](../Fundamentals/Modularity/04-loading-modules-into-app-process.md)

-## Define HTML Templates for New Elements
+## Define HTML templates for new elements

 It is a best practice to define all HTML templates for new elements within a single file, where the templates are dynamically loaded as resources.